Leo Feist

-Leopold Feist (January 3, 1869, New York City or Mount Verson, New York – June 21, 1930, Mount Vernon, New York) was a pioneer in the popular music publishing business.
+Leopold Feist (January 3, 1869, New York City or Mount Vernon, New York – June 21, 1930, Mount Vernon, New York) was a pioneer in the popular music publishing business.
 In 1897, Feist founded and ran a music publishing firm bearing his name.
 In the 1920s, at the height of the golden age of popular music, his firm was among the seven largest publishers of popular music in the world.
 The company used the motto "You can't go wrong, with any FEIST Song."

 Career

 Feist started his career as a corset salesman, with songwriting as a hobby.
 He had trouble selling his music to a publisher, so he formed his own publishing house.
 He was successful in selling his own music through the new venture, and turned it into a full business, Leo Feist, Inc.